taqalytics/AEMSP12-move-bug/README.md

-# AEMSP12-move-bug
+# AEMSP12-move-delete-bug
-There is a known issue with move functionality inAEM 6.5.12 but there is a workaround to fix this issue This is a known issue with AEM 6.5.12 but there is a workaround to fix this issue.
+There is a known issue with move and delete functionality inAEM 6.5.12 but there is a workaround to fix this issue

 Please follow the steps:
 1. Go to /system/console/configMgr
 2. Find Day CQ WCM Page Manager Factory